Insurance billionaire Warren Buffett recently resigned as a trustee of the Bill and Melinda Gates Foundation after 15 years in the role.

 While Buffett, the ninth-richest person in the world, appears to be distancing himself from fellow billionaire Gates’ fall from grace, the insurance juggernaut is facing some controversy of his own.
 He was recently named in a ProPublica investigation into how little income tax the ultra-wealthy pay in the United States.

-ProPublica revealed that Buffett minimizes his personal tax bill by keeping his fortune in Berkshire Hathaway stock and not paying a dividend.
+ProPublica revealed that Buffett minimises his personal tax bill by keeping his fortune in Berkshire Hathaway stock and not paying a dividend.
 Buffett has since responded with a 23-page document explaining that Berkshire Hathaway’s shareholders don’t want a dividend.
-He said they “enjoy the long-term buildup in value, knowing that it is destined for philanthropy, not consumption or dynastic aspirations.”
+He said they “enjoy the long-term build-up in value, knowing that it is destined for philanthropy, not consumption or dynastic aspirations.”

 Buffett also pointed out that he has pledged to give over 99% of his net worth to philanthropic causes, and has donated nearly half of his nearly 475,000 “A” shares since 2006.
 Unfortunately for Buffett, the fact that he has to defend himself in the first place – in the midst of a pandemic when many Americans are suffering financially – makes him a prime target of wrath.

 So, we’ve got billionaire business magnates distancing themselves from each other and having to dodge controversy at every turn … things aren’t looking good for old-school corporate America.